-TIA data and designation recommendations will be submitted to Texas Tech for validation of all eligible TIA-teachers in November following the data collection year.
-In order to have TIA data and designation submitted to Texas Tech the teacher must continue to be employed in a Teaching (087) position in Dickinson ISD.
+TIA data and designation recommendations will be submitted to Texas Tech for validation of all eligible TIA teachers in the TIA designated time line following the data collection year.
+To have TIA data and designation submitted to Texas Tech the teacher must continue to be employed in a Teaching (087) position in Dickinson ISD.